caleb/freebsd-unicorn/README.md

 ## Make sure unicorn starts after your database launches!

-The only thing you might need to configure in the rc script is to change the `REQUIRES` line to specify your database (I use PostreSQL so that's what's in the repo)
+The only thing you might need to configure in the rc script is to change the `REQUIRE` line to specify your database (I use PostreSQL so that's what's in the repo)

 For example, if you were using MySQL, you would change